 Chess is surging in India, with Praggnanandhaa leading the charge.
 Vishwanathan Anand’s legacy and digital platforms have fueled this rise.
 The emergence of chess prodigy Praggnanandhaa, affectionately known as Praggu, stands as a testament to the meteoric rise of chess in the country.

-But Chess, is not new in India.
+But Chess is not new in India.
 India’s chess dates back centuries.
 The earliest precursor of modern chess is a game called chaturanga, which flourished in India by the 6th century, and is the earliest known game to have two essential features found in all later chess variations—different pieces having different powers.
 But it’s only in the past few decades that the nation’s chess culture has truly flourished.
 Pioneers like Vishwanathan Anand, India’s first Grandmaster, blazed a trail of success that would pave the way for subsequent generations.
-Now, with technology and online platforms making it easy to learning compete, chess became more than just a game.
+Now, with technology and online platforms making it easy to learn and compete, chess has become more than just a game.
 More people are playing chess, and they are getting better at it.
 It’s an elevation in strategic thinking, discipline, and adaptability.

 Chess renaissance and meteoric rise